deltachat/deltachat-desktop/docs/UPDATE_CORE.md

 # Update core

-[DeltaChat core](https://github.com/deltachat/deltachat-core-rust) is the hearth of DeltaChat, it is the base library that all clients and bots build upon.
+[DeltaChat core](https://github.com/deltachat/deltachat-core-rust) is the base library that all clients and bots build upon and is the heart of DeltaChat.

 To update core you need to update 2 dependencies: